-Psoriatic arthritis mostly affects the joints in your hands and feet, but you can have symptoms elsewhere in your body.
+Psoriatic arthritis mostly affects the joints in your hands and feet, but you can have symptoms elsewhere.
 You may notice swollen joints, skin rashes, structural changes, or even symptoms in your eyes.

 Psoriatic arthritis (PsA) is a chronic form of arthritis.
 It can affect the small and large joints of your body.
 It can also affect your skin, nails, tendons, and gastrointestinal system.

 You may experience PsA symptoms consistently.
 You may also have flare-ups.
-That’s when symptoms are worse for a bit and then get better or disappear.
+That’s when symptoms worsen and then get better or disappear.

-The signs and symptoms of PsA are often visible.
-In addition to knowing how the condition makes you feel, noticing changes in how your body looks can help you manage your PsA.
+PsA can affect each person differently, but there tend to be common signs and symptoms of PsA.
+In addition to knowing how PsA can make you feel, noticing changes in your body’s appearance can help you manage your PsA.

 PsA can change the shape and look of your fingers and nails.